 Following referral (other than in an emergency situation), a named social worker will gather information and make an assessment.
-They will then determine the course of action - for example, that none is required or that a Common Assessment Framework (CAF) be initiated (in England).
+They will then determine the course of action - for example, that none is required or that an Early Assessment Framework (EAF) be initiated (in England).
 If a child is considered to be in need, ways to address these needs will be planned.
 If the child is deemed to be in need of protection, a strategy discussion will be convened, which may lead (via a Section 47 enquiry) to a child protection conference.
 If the child is considered to be in immediate danger of significant harm then more urgent protective action would be taken.

 GPs will usually be asked to provide reports on the whole family.
 It is good practice to obtain consent and involve the child and family and allow them access to the reports, although this may be difficult within the short statutory timescale allowed for completing the process.
 Guidance from the Royal College of General Practitioners (RCGP) and the GMC advises that GPs be involved in child protection conferences but accepts it may be logistically difficult to attend.
 Should this be the case, GPs should produce a comprehensive report in advance and discuss it by phone with the social worker or conference chair.